New companies

 not been excluded by the company’s existing

-.
+statutory clauses.
 The existing articles of association will therefore

 continue to take precedence over the additional provisions of the new law until